Ayushburman/I-Think/Response/HEALTH/Protein/Protein.md

 .
 Black beans are exceptionally high in protein, containing nearly 40 grams per cup Grains and Greens: Oatmeal provides 17 grams of protein per 100 grams .
-Even spinach contributes 1 gram per cup while offering protective carotenoids
+Even spinach contributes 1 gram per cup while offering protective carotenoids Conclusion
+Maintaining health requires a consistent and varied intake of protein-rich foods to ensure the body receives a full spectrum of essential amino acids
+.
+Whether through animal sources like lean steak and chicken or plant-based powerhouses like lentils and black beans, incorporating a diverse range of these 24 foods can help meet nutritional goals, build muscle, and protect overall bodily functions